dashincubator/dash-incubator-rules/rules.md

 Simple majority support is required for any of the above, meaning >50% of voting Strategists.
 Strategists may recuse themselves from voting by not registering a vote (within an agreed voting period) or selecting/commenting ‘Recuse’ against the vote itself.

+The [Lead Strategist](#47-lead-strategist) can be replaced by masternode approval through a 1 DASH superblock proposal where the proposed new Lead Strategist is named and proves control over the proposal payout address.
+The normal passing criteria for funding proposals must be achieved to be considered valid.
+If that occurs, all funds under the Lead Strategist's control must be transferred to the address given in the proposal.
+The new Lead Strategist assumes the role upon receipt of those funds.

 ## 4.6 Strategists

 Strategists are [Admins](#4-admins) who define and execute strategies for achieving the Incubator's [mission](#11-mission) and [vision](#12-dash-vision).
 They ensure that the Incubator as a whole is delivering value to the Dash network.